Getting Engaged? Things You Should Discuss

 Discuss engagement and more in online therapy

 Every relationship is different, but engagements all have one thing in common—they are a commitment to share your future with another person.
 This kind of commitment is substantial, and engagements should not be taken lightly.
-You may not want to rush into an engagement without discussing these topics with your partner:
+You may not want to rush into an engagement or setting a wedding date without discussing these topics with your partner:

 Career aspirations